MicrosoftDocs/customer-insights/ci-docs/journeys/trial-signup.md

 ## Customer Insights - Data trial

-To install a Customer Insights - Data trial on the same environment as the Customer Insights - Journeys trial, select the button in the banner on the **Get Started** page in Customer Insights - Journeys.
+To install a Customer Insights - Data trial on the same environment as the Customer Insights - Journeys trial, go to the **Get Started** page in Customer Insights - Journeys and select the **Launch Customer Insights - Data** button on the top banner.
 This will allow the Customer Insights - Data application to know your environment ID and user ID and add the Customer Insights - Data application to the existing trial environment.

 To sign up for a separate Customer Insights - Data trial, go to the [Customer Insights - Data trial sign up form](https://signup.microsoft.com/get-started/signup?SKU=036c2481-aa8a-47cd-ab43-324f0c157c2d&ali=1&RU=https%3a%2f%2fhome.ci.ai.dynamics.com%2fstart%2ftrial&products=036c2481-aa8a-47cd-ab43-324f0c157c2d&brandingId=28b276fb-d2a0-4379-a7c0-57dce33da0f9) and follow the prompts.